Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 The role of nutrition

-Damage to the intestinal villi from radiation therapy results in a reduction or loss of enzymes, one of the most important of these being lactase.
+Damage to the intestinal villi from radiation therapy results in a reduction or loss of enzymes, such as lactase.
 Lactase is essential in the digestion of milk and milk products.
-Although there is no evidence that a lactose-restricted diet will prevent radiation enteritis, a diet that is lactose free, low fat, and low residue can be an effective modality in symptom management.[
+Although there is no evidence that a lactose-restricted diet will prevent radiation enteritis, a diet that is lactose free, low fat, and low residue can help manage symptoms.[

 Foods to avoid